hopsoft/hero/README.md

 Finally... an answer that might even make DHH proud.
 One that evolved from the real world with concrete use cases and actual production code.

+## Major Benefits

+* App structure matches the mental map of the business
+* Testable coponents
+* Faster ramp up time for new team members
+* Easily handle changing requirements

 ## Process Modeling

 The problem has always been: How to effectively model a business process within your app.